-Windows Live Mail is a pretty neat email client, but it is not without its faults – one of them being the fact that any and all email folders in Windows Live Mail are prone to getting lost even if you don’t delete them.
-In some cases, Windows Live Mail users have reported some or all of their Windows Live Mail folders disappearing either after a Windows update or a Windows Live Mail Update or following the deletion of any one email folder.
-In such cases, the email folders that are lost are rendered inaccessible, which can prove to be quite the problem for the average person – especially if their everyday life depends heavily on email.
+Windows Live Mail is a rather impressive email client, but it is not without faults – one of them being that any and all email folders in Windows Live Mail are prone to getting lost even if you don’t delete them.
+In some instances, Windows Live Mail users have reported some or all of their email folders disappearing, either after a Windows update or a Windows Live Mail update, or following the deletion of a single email folder.
+In such cases, the email folders that are lost become inaccessible, posing a significant problem for the average person – especially if their daily life relies heavily on email.

-Fortunately, there are quite a few different ways which you can use to try and restore any and all lost Windows Live Mail email folders.
-The following are the three methods that have proven to be the most effective at restoring lost Windows Live Mail folders:
+Fortunately, there are quite a few different methods you can use to try and restore any lost Windows Live Mail email folders.
+The following are the three methods that have proven to be the most effective in restoring lost Windows Live Mail folders:

 Method 1: Restore the folders using Compact View